Haven Tent for Backpacking

 1) Choose the lighter rainfly - Depending on where you're buying from and the tent model, you may have the option to choose between our standard 70d ripstop nylon rainfly or our lighter 20d ripstop nylon rainfly.
 If weight is a concern, go for the lighter 20d rainfly.
 Waterproofing is the same and it is still very durable

 2) Leave behind non-essential elements - To further reduce weight, consider leaving behind pieces of the kit that you don't need.
 For example, instead of using all four guy lines and stakes that come with the kit (weighing 6oz / 166g), you can lock down three corners of the rainfly and use just one guy line for ventilation.
 The spreader bars, although they increase the internal dimensions of the hammock, do not affect its flat-lay.
-You can leave the foot-end spreader bar at home and only bring the head-end bar if necessary.
-Each Standard spreader bar weighs 4oz / 116g while the XL spreader bars each weigh 5.7oz / 160g.
+We recommend upgrading to our Carbon Fiber Spreader Bars which are 45% lighter (3.6 oz for the standard size set or 4.2 oz for the XL/Safari set) than their aluminum counter-parts which come standard with your tent.
+You can also choose to leave the foot-end spreader bar at home and only bring the head-end bar if necessary.
+Each Standard aluminum spreader bar weighs 4 oz / 116g while the XL aluminum spreader bars each weigh 5.7oz / 160g.
 Depending on the tent model and production year, you may also be able to leave behind the bug net, which weighs 6.3oz / 178g for the standard version and 6.8oz / 192g for the XL version.

 3) Upgrade to UL carabiners - Upgrading to our ultralight carabiners can further reduce the weight of the system by 2.8oz / 80g.